 When a routine health check reveals a potential issue with your heart, your doctor may recommend ultrasounds to investigate your heart and cardiovascular system in more detail.
-At Lakewood Cardiovascular Consultants, in Bradenton, Florida, Erick E. Calderon, MD, FACC, FSCAI, uses a variety of ultrasound techniques to examine your heart.
+At Lakewood Cardiovascular Consultants, in Bradenton and Sarasota County, Florida, Erick E. Calderon, MD, FACC, FSCAI, uses a variety of ultrasound techniques to examine your heart.
 To learn more about ultrasounds or to schedule one, book an appointment online or over the phone today.

 An ultrasound is a diagnostic imaging tool that uses sound waves to create an image or video of your internal organs.
 Your provider moves a handheld transducer over your body, and the device sends the sound waves through your tissues.

 The sound waves bounce off your internal organs and are collected by the transducer, which creates a picture.
 This tool allows Dr. Calderon to examine your heart and circulation without having to open your body.

 The team at Lakewood Cardiovascular Consultants uses a variety of ultrasound tests to examine different parts of your heart and cardiovascular system, including: